-Breast Augmentation can enhance your figure and improve your body’s proportion by adding fullness to your breasts.
-Today’s implants are a safe and viable way to improve your appearance.
-Our surgeons at The Maryland Institute of Plastic Surgery have performed countless successful breast enhancement surgeries for our patients.
+Having a breast augmentation at our plastic surgery center in Baltimore, MD can enhance your figure and improve your body’s proportions by adding fullness to your breasts.
+Today, breast implants are a safe and viable way to improve your appearance.
+Our plastic surgeons at the Maryland Institute of Plastic Surgery have performed countless successful breast enhancement surgeries for our patients.

-Besides increasing the size of your breasts, breast implants can enhance cleavage and correct asymmetries between the left and right breast.
-We customize every breast augmentation based on your body and how you wish to look.
-There are several choices for you to make, including the type, size, and shape of your implants.
+Besides increasing the size of your breasts, breast implants can enhance your cleavage and correct asymmetries between the left and right breast.
+We customize our breast augmentation in Baltimore based on your body and how you want to look.
+When it comes to breast augmentation, we give you several options, including the type, size, and shape of your breast implants.

-Breast augmentation can also improve mild droopiness of the breasts.
-If you have significant sagging, however, we will recommend that you have a breast lift along with your augmentation.
+Breast augmentation surgery can also improve mild droopiness of the breasts.
+If you have significant sagging, however, we will recommend that you also have a breast lift in addition to your breast augmentation.

 The Breast Augmentation Procedure

-In most cases, the incision is in the breast crease or around the areolas.
-The implants are then inserted behind the chest muscle.
-Sometimes, silicone implants can be placed in front of the chest muscle and behind the breast tissue to provide a slight lift.
-The sutures will dissolve on their own, and the incisions generally heal very well.
+Generally, a breast augmentation procedure takes between one to two hours to complete.
+In most cases, the incision is made in the breast crease or around the areolas.
+The breast implants are then inserted behind the chest muscle.
+Sometimes, silicone breast implants can be placed in front of the chest muscles and behind the natural breast tissue to provide a slight lift.
+The sutures used during your breast augmentation will dissolve on their own, and the incisions often heal very well.

 Preparing for Your Breast Augmentation

-Please avoid taking Advil, Aleve, aspirin, ibuprofen, Motrin, and Naprosyn for two weeks prior to your surgery.
-High dose vitamins and herbal medications should also be avoided.
+In order to prepare for your breast augmentation surgery, please avoid taking Advil, Aleve, aspirin, ibuprofen, Motrin, and Naprosyn for two weeks prior to your surgery.
+High-dose vitamins and herbal medications should also be avoided.
 Most other medications that you take regularly can be taken before your procedure.
 It is especially important to take blood pressure medication so that your blood pressure remains normal during surgery.

 Recovering from Breast Augmentation

-You will be fitted with a surgical bra to minimize swelling, which should be worn for a few weeks.
-Drains are not usually necessary after breast augmentation.
+You will be fitted with a surgical bra to minimize swelling; it should be worn for at least a few weeks.
+Drains are not usually necessary after a breast augmentation has been performed.

-Some bruising, swelling, soreness, tightness, and itching are normal after breast augmentation.
-You can take medication, if necessary, to ease discomfort.
-These symptoms will gradually subside during the first 7-10 days.
-As a result, most patients take 1 week off from work to recover.
-Please avoid heavy lifting and strenuous activity for 4 weeks.
+Some bruising, swelling, soreness, tightness, and itching are normal after a breast augmentation.
+You can take medication, if necessary, to ease any sort of pain or discomfort you may experience.
+However, these symptoms will gradually subside during the first seven to ten days following surgery.
+As a result, most patients take one week off from work to recover.
+Please avoid heavy lifting and all strenuous activities for at least four weeks.

-We will give you instructions for massaging the scars to reduce scar tissue, redness, and swelling.
-We will also monitor your recovery to make sure you are happy with your result.
+At the Maryland Institute of Plastic Surgery in Baltimore, MD, we will give you instructions for taking care of your breast augmentation incisions.
+We’ll ask you to massage the scars to reduce scar tissue, redness, and swelling.
+We will also monitor your recovery to make sure you are happy with your breast augmentation results.

 Implant Exchange/Breast Augmentation Revision Procedures